Skin whitening: Is it Safe?

 Skin whitening can even out the skin tone, reducing brown spots and blotches and reducing or even removing unsightly scars.
 It makes the skin look younger and healthier, and can improve the self-confidence and happiness of people who are troubled by the appearance of dark spots on their skin.
 Most skin whitening creams can be bought over-the-counter and can be very effective when the correct product is chosen for the problem.

 However, skin whitening also involves some risks that must be considered before you try it.
 Anything with the word “bleach” in the name is not going to be the gentlest of products for your skin, and its use (or misuse) can produce some negative side effects.

-Be sure to check the ingredients of any skin whitening product before you use it.
-Some contain hydroquinone, a potential carcinogenic that has been banned in France.
 Others may contain mercuric chloride, another harmful substance, while imported products often contain active mercury, which is very toxic and can cause brain and liver damage.